raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- /collapse ---

-While you wait for the libraries to install — it can take quite some time depending on your internet connection — check out the next step 'Get inspiration', to think about what you can build.
+While you wait for the libraries to install — it can take quite some time depending on your internet connection — check out the next step, 'Get inspiration', to think about what you can build.